 What little light there was glinted off Sagara’s teeth as his grin widened.
 “What’s it worth to you?”

-Of all the things he might have expected to hear in this room, that was not one — yet it took him only a moment to realize exactly what the statement pertained to and how the news must have reached the police chief’s ears.
+Of all the things he might have expected to hear in this room, that was not on the list — yet it took him only a moment to realize exactly what the statement pertained to and how the news must have reached Uramura’s ears.
 A plan of action was slower in coming than comprehension, however.
-And speechless was not something that Saitou frequently found himself.
+And completely taken aback was not something Saitou frequently found himself.

 Saitou had absolutely no patience for further delay in this case.
 He gripped the edges of Sagara’s gi and pulled him roughly closer.
 “I’ll consider not killing you.”